Imdubitat/HTML/sitePortifolio/README.md

-This is my first web project.
-It's objective is to be a personal portfolio page.
+This project aims to apply my knowledge of HTML, CSS and JS to a personal portfolio page.